yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <hr/><a href="code/02_Hard_Part/31_Trees.lhs" class="cut">02_Hard_Part/<strong>31_Trees.lhs</strong></a>

 Just for fun, let's code a better display for our trees.
-I simply had fun into making a nice function to display tree in a general way.
+I simply had fun making a nice function to display trees in a general way.
-You can safely pass this part if you find it too difficult to follow.
+You can safely skip this part if you find it too difficult to follow.

-We have few changes to make.
+We have a few changes to make.
-We remove the `deriving (Show)` in the declaration of our `BinTree` type.
+We remove the `deriving (Show)` from the declaration of our `BinTree` type.
-And it also might be useful to make our BinTree an instance of (`Eq` and `Ord`).
+And it might also be useful to make our BinTree an instance of (`Eq` and `Ord`).
 We will be able to test equality and compare trees.

 <div class="codehighlight">